This gluten free green goddess hummus recipe is so delicious and easy you won’t be buying fancy store bought hummus anymore!

 Traditional hummus is made with garbanzo beans (also called chickpeas) blended with oil, tahini, and garlic.

-However, this hummus is made using white beans.
+However, this gluten free hummus is made using white beans.
 You can use cannellini or great northern beans.

 Either work with a creamy result!

 Is hummus gluten free?